 Rolling out an international ICT program with updated knowledge

-The 4.0 Industrial Revolution rests on connectivity between the real and virtual world through IT software, digital technology and the internet.
+The technology age rests on connectivity between the real and virtual world through IT software, digital technology and the internet.
 That is why ICT knowledge and skills play very important roles.
 Starting from the 2018 – 2019 school year, Vinschool is integrating Cambridge’s ICT Starter program into its ICT curriculum for students.
 The program has been systematically designed and successfully rolled out across many countries over the world.
 Once they complete the courses, students can take a test to gain an ICT Starter international certificate.

-ICT curriculum at Vinschool is designed with 5 core components: design and manufacturing, multimedia, programming and control, data analysis and management, computer and the internet.
+The ICT curriculum at Vinschool is designed with 5 core components: design and manufacturing, multimedia, programming and control, data analysis and management, computer and the internet.
 The program helps to consolidate the current program in terms of: design, manufacturing, and STEM Robotics.
 With this, 3rd graders have the ability to use powerpoint software to make presentations.
 4th and 5th graders will be well versed in the use of Scratch programming software.
 Middle-schoolers and older students can 3-D print their products after finishing their design using Tinker Cad, use laser-cutting technology by using the corresponding software, learn about arduino sensors, create videos and make simple websites.

-Investment in Innovation Center
+Investment in an Innovation Center

-The Innovation Center is modeled after the “Maker Space” concept – a dedicated, innovative space commonly seen in more advanced countries such as America and Israel.
+The Innovation Center is modeled after the “Makers Space” concept – a dedicated, innovative space commonly seen in more advanced countries such as America and Israel.
 Students are seen using a 3-D printer after completing their design on the computer.

-Applying the knowledge that they’ve learned from different subjects, students have created their own products and projects, such as: automatic water filter and watering machine, automatic lawn mowers, educational games about environmental protection through programming…
+Applying the knowledge that they’ve learned from different subjects, students have created their own products and projects, such as automatic water filter and watering machine, automatic lawnmowers, educational games about environmental protection through programming…

 This is where innovation competitions are held to foster students’ love for science and technology, display their limitless creativity through practical and meaningful projects.
 Vinschool’s recent “Innovation project” has attracted over 80 sign-ups from student groups.
-By using the knowledge that they’ve learned from different subjects, students have created their own products and projects, such as: automatic water filter and watering machine, automatic lawn mowers, educational games about environmental protection through programming…
+By using the knowledge that they’ve learned from different subjects, students have created their own products and projects, such as: automatic water filter and watering machine, automatic lawnmowers, educational games about environmental protection through programming…

-Vinschool aims to provide students with comprehensive knowledge – skills – virtues, the 3 components necessary for students’ solid foundation to confidently step into a constantly changing society.
+Vinschool aims to provide students with comprehensive knowledge – skills – virtues, the 3 components necessary for students’ solid foundation to confidently step into a constantly changing world.
 By nurturing a spirit of self-learning, students are encouraged to present new ideas, learn to use technology to create positive change for themselves and the community.